Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Model and setup

 where $\FF^{\rm rad}$ is the radiative heat flux with the radiative heat conductivity $K$ and $\FF^{\rm SGS}$ is the subgrid scale (SGS) heat flux that carries the unresolved turbulent heat flux of convection with the SGS heat diffusivity $\chiS$; see \cite{KMCWB13} and \cite{WKMB13} for details.
 Finally, the function $\Gamma_{\rm cool}$ relaxes the temperature toward a predefined profile $T_{\rm ref}(r)$

-where $\Gamma_0$ is a cooling luminosity chosen such that the temperature in the corona relaxes toward the reference temperature profile $T_{\rm ref}(r)$. $f(r)$ is a profile function tending to unity in $r>R$ and going smoothly to zero in $r\leq R$, see \cite{WKMB13} for details. \Fig{strat1_A} shows the corresponding temperature and density stratifications.
+where $\Gamma_0$ is a cooling luminosity. $f(r)$ is a profile function tending to unity in $r>R$ and going smoothly to zero in $r\leq R$, see \cite{WKMB13} for details.
+Figure~\ref{strat1_A} shows the corresponding temperature and density stratifications for the runs in Set~A, see \Tab{runs}.

 We use isentropic, hydrostatic initial conditions, as in previous models \citep{KMCWB13,WKMB13}.
-This initial setup is not in thermal equilibrium, but the flux at the lower boundary exceeds the flux leaving at the outer boundary, resulting in the convective instability.
+This initial setup is not in thermal equilibrium, but the flux at the lower boundary exceeds the flux leaving at the outer boundary, resulting the onset of convective instability.
 Furthermore, we initialize the magnetic field as a white noise seed field in the convection zone.
 We apply periodic boundary conditions in the azimuthal ($\phi$) direction.
 For the velocity field we apply stress-free boundary conditions at the radial and latitudinal boundaries.
-The magnetic field follows a perfect conductor condition at the lower radial and at the two latitudinal boundaries.
+The magnetic field follows a perfect conductor condition at the lower radial and at the latitudinal boundaries.
 We force the field to be radial at the top boundary.
 Furthermore, the temperature gradient at the bottom boundary is fixed to have a constant heat flux into the domain, and the latitudinal boundaries are impermeable for heat fluxes.
 On the upper radial boundary we either apply a black body condition,

 or a constant temperature